robconery/blog/_posts/2018-08-21-mod-and-remainder-are-not-the-same.md

 Another question you could answer would be "if I start on a road trip at 6PM, what time would it be when I get to my destination 16 hours later?".
 That would be `6 + 16 mod 12` which is 10.

-_I originally mentioned that 253 hours mod 24 could be used to determine the number of days which was totally wrong... thanks Phil for pointing that out._

 Cryptographers love `mod` because when you use it with really large numbers you can create what are known as _one-way functions_.
 These are special functions which allow you to easily calculate something in one direction, but not reverse it.

 If I tell you that 9 is the result of my squaring operation, you can easily deduce that the input was 3 (or -3 as the case may be).
 You would have the entire process front to back.
 If I tell you that 9 is the result of my function `mod 29`, you would have a harder time trying to figure out what the input was.